Fire and rescue services

 Hand, foot and mouth disease (HFMD) is common.
 Serious outbreaks sometimes occur.
 Outbreaks usually start in March or April and peak in May.
 Sometimes they last until October.

-HFMD mostly affects children aged younger than 10 years, but adult cases, particularly in young adults, occur.
+HFMD mostly affects children aged younger than 10 years, but adult cases can occur.

 Seek medical advice if you have a fever or diarrhoea.